Graphic Design Glossary for Small Business Owners

-RGB: Designers use RGB for displaying colors on screens (i.e., RGB isn’t used for printing onto paper), including on computers, mobile devices, and TVs.
+RGB: Designers use RGB for displaying colors on screens, including on computers, mobile devices, and TVs.

 The color theory explains how humans perceive color and the visual effects of how colors mix, match, or contrast with each other.
-Using color theory, designers can determine which colors are most effective for conveying a message in a variety of languages, cultures, and learning styles.
-It also takes into account which colors will be the most easily readable by a wide range of viewers.
+Using color theory, designers can determine which colors are most effective for conveying a message in various languages, cultures, and learning styles.

 To design for accessibility means to be inclusive of the needs of your users.
-This includes your target users, users outside of your target demographic, users with disabilities, and even users from different cultures and countries.
-Some common design accessibility standards include providing text alternatives for images, using strong color contrast between font color and background color, and avoiding images that are all text.
+This includes your target users, users outside your target demographic, users with disabilities, and even users from different cultures and countries.

 AI: Adobe Illustrator design files, type of native file, contains vector images